core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 In case communications are not protected, the server might not be able to effectively authenticate a new client when it registers as an observer. {{Section 7 of RFC7641}} specifies how, in such a case, the server must strictly limit the number of notifications sent between receiving acknowledgements from the client, as confirming to be still interested in the observation; i.e., any notifications sent in Non-confirmable messages must be interspersed with confirmable messages.

-This is not possible to achieve by the same means when using the communication model defined in this document, since multicast notifications are sent as Non-confirmable message.
+This is not possible to achieve by the same means when using the communication model defined in this document, since multicast notifications are sent as Non-confirmable messages.
 Nonetheless, the server might obtain such acknowledgements by other means.

-For instance, the method defined in {{sec-rough-counting}} to perform the rough counting of still interested clients triggers (some of) the clients to explicitly send a new observation request to confirm their interest.
+For instance, the method defined in {{sec-rough-counting}} to perform the rough counting of still interested clients triggers (some of) them to explicitly send a new observation request to acknowledge their interest.
 Then, the server can decide to terminate the group observation altogether, in case not enough clients are estimated to be still active.
-If the method defined in {{sec-rough-counting}}, the server SHOULD NOT send more than a strict number of multicast notifications for a given group observation, without having first performed a new rough counting of active clients.
+If the method defined in {{sec-rough-counting}} is used, the server SHOULD NOT send more than a strict number of multicast notifications for a given group observation, without having first performed a new rough counting of active clients.

 ## Secured Multicast Notifications